-It is recognised that a mental health team from the ambulatory setting can provide mental health care to consumers in an admitted, emergency department or residential setting.
-This activity is considered an ambulatory episode.
+It is recognised that a mental health team from the ambulatory setting can provide mental health care to consumers in an admitted, emergency department or residential setting and this activity is considered an ambulatory episode.
 The ABF MHC NBEDS allows reporting of in-reach service contacts from specialised mental health community units into specialised mental health care admitted consumer units, which are out of scope for the Community Mental Health Care National Minimum Data Set (CMHC NMDS).

-Specialised mental health services (as defined in section 5.2 Specialised mental health services of this technical specifications) may include activity which is currently reported through the CMHC NMDS, or under the ambulatory care mental health service setting in the National Outcomes and Casemix Collection (NOCC).
+Specialised mental health services (as defined in section 5.2) may include activity that is currently reported through the CMHC NMDS, or under the ambulatory care mental health service setting in the National Outcomes and Casemix Collection (NOCC).

-Non-specialised mental health services (as defined in section 5.3 Non-specialised mental health services of this technical specifications) are those services provided to consumers which meet the definition of the mental health care type, however are not provided by specialised mental health services.
-Non-specialised mental health services may be currently reported through the Non-Admitted Patient National Best Endeavours Data Set (NAP NBEDS)3.
+Non-specialised mental health services (as defined in section 5.3) are those services provided to consumers that meet the definition of the mental health care type, however are not provided by specialised mental health services.
+Non-specialised mental health services may be reported through the Non-Admitted Patient National Best Endeavours Data Set (NAP NBEDS).